 Forex trades across American, European, and Asian trading hours, from 5:00 pm Sunday New York Time to 5:00 pm Friday New York time.
 Investors generally have 24-hour service on their accounts during forex trading hours.

-Forex has higher trading volume
+Forex has a higher trading volume

 The major stock exchanges do trades in the range of several hundred billion dollars per day.
 The forex market does trades totaling over $5 trillion per day.
 No investor ever has to worry about being able to find a buyer or seller.